Transport in Greater Nagoya: Buses

 There are numerous private and public bus companies with hundreds of routes throughout the region.
 Most local bus routes complement existing rail service to form an effective intermodal transit network.

 Like those in other major cities, an extensive network of intercity buses spreads out across the country from Nagoya.

 Private/commercial autos

 The number of registered autos in Aichi in 2014 was close to 5 million out of 7.5 million people.
 In contrast, suburban Tokyo's Saitama prefecture has 7.3 million people, but a million fewer registered autos.
 Kei car percentage was similar between the two.
-Like all Japan, transition to kei cars is increasing year by year.
+Like all of Japan, the transition to kei cars is increasing year by year.